-With the Summer months here, for many of us our Christmas holidays are just around the corner.
-You may be more than likely taking part in a game of backyard or beach cricket.
-The last thing that you want is an injury during the festive season.
+Throughout the Summer months you may be more than likely taking part in a game of backyard or beach cricket.
+The last thing that you want is an injury after a game of beach or backyard cricket.

 Bowlers, especially fast bowlers, are much more prone to injuries than batsmen.
 Whilst bowling, fast bowlers go through a spinal rotation, side flexion and extension in a fraction of time.
 With 9 times their body weight being absorbed by the body this adds a lot of abnormal stresses to our skeletal structure.